j-sieben/ADC/Docs/obsidian/20_Users/Example Use Case - Commission Eligibility.md

 - the rule logic is transparent as a decision table
 - the outcome is modeled declaratively through explicit reactions instead of chained page-local Dynamic Actions

-Compared with an implementation based on standard APEX Dynamic Actions, this approach is more direct because the condition is evaluated where the relevant data already lives: in the database.
+Compared with an implementation based on standard APEX Dynamic Actions, the ADC approach is therefore more direct because the condition is evaluated where the relevant data already lives.
 The result of that evaluation then drives the resulting page behavior declaratively.
 ADC also allows an item to switch between mandatory and optional states, which is not available as a built-in capability in standard APEX Dynamic Actions.

 ## Practical Reading Pattern